zhentaoshi/econ5170/README.md

 #### License

-All materials in this repository licensed under GNU General Public License v3.0.
+All materials in this repository are licensed under GNU General Public License v3.0.